Before & After School

 Wednesday

-Students must be enrolled in both the fall and spring semester in order to participate in the end of year tournament.
-To help families with this, we offer priority registration for this class for the spring.
+Students learn the basics of hip hop with their favorite dance teachers!
+These students will learn and perform a dance for our year-end recital in May.
+The fall fee includes the recital and costume fee for the spring recital.
+Students must be enrolled in both the fall and spring semester in order to participate in the recital.
+To help families with this, we offer priority registration for this class for the spring.*This cost includes EDC between school dismissal and the start of class at 4:00 PM.

 Thursday

-5th-8th Grade Full Chorus: 7:00-7:45 AM (Student Club, Free)
+7:05-7:45 AM (Student Club, Free)

 The Middle School Chorus is a non-audition vocal ensemble open to all skill levels.
 The Chorus learns proper vocal technique, ear training, sight-singing, and performance skills.
 The repertoire is very diverse, ranging from classical to contemporary music.
+Student Clubs are a full-year commitment, and registration opens only for the fall semester.
+Instructor: Ray Rhoads, AOS Faculty

 Friday